troclaux/notes/aws.md

     - file uploads
     - http requests
     - database changes
-- supports
-  - node.js
-  - python
-  - golang
-  - java
-  - c# (.NET core and powershell)
+- supports: node.js, python, golang, java, rust, ruby, c# (.NET core and powershell)

 ### workflow

 1. write a function in Python, Node.js, Java, Go, etc
-1. deploy it to Lambda (manually, with the CLI, or using IaC like Terraform)
+1. deploy it to Lambda (manually, with the CLI or using IaC like Terraform)
 1. configure a trigger (e.g. HTTP endpoint, S3 upload)
 1. lambda runs your code when the event occurs
 1. get billed per request and per compute time (in milliseconds)